 Back to top

-The criteria for normal expected progress will be suitably revised for students in special programs, joint programs, and pursuing two degrees, who pursue part-time study or take leave, etc. The department recognizes that serious or extended illness, or other comparable disruptions, can delay progress; that students can prove to have backgrounds below the normal range for admitted students; and that students can experience or encounter special difficulties in the program.
+These guidelines for normal progress will be suitably adapted for students in special programs and joint programs, as well as for students who pursue two degrees, pursue part-time study, or take leave, etc. The department recognizes that serious or extended illness, or other comparable disruptions, can delay progress; and that students can experience or encounter special difficulties in the program.
 The department may relax its expectations in regard to progress in such cases, as it deems appropriate.

 Back to top